lukejpreston/xunit-viewer/README.md

 * Start a server with WebSockets to keep the browser in sync with the data
 * Add files to the web app without having to re-run xunit viewer
 * Adds the metadata to the header so you can share the URL in places such as slack, for example
+* Use the query parameter to filter tests

 ![Example](https://raw.githubusercontent.com/lukejpreston/xunit-viewer/master/example-header.png)

 Xunit Viewer supports node LTS version but should work on node 10+

+## URL filtering

+You can filter by test status to save time on refreshes, and update the query params

+`FILE|ROUTE/?passed=true&error=false&failure=false&skipped=true&unknown=false`

 ## Usage, CLI